Skip to main content

 • Delimiter Character: Clarify how the data is separated in the file.
 The default is Comma.

-• Import first row in file: Clarify if the first row in your file should be imported, meaning it isn't column header names and actual record data.
+• Skip First Row: Clarify if the first row in your file should be imported, meaning it contains column header names and not actual record data.

 Groups and User Type